 Recycling and Waste Minimization

-Entergy maintains a waste management and minimization standard that outlines our basic philosophy and expectations regarding activities that play key roles in reducing our environmental footprint.
-Entergy reduces waste by repurposing unused or obsolete material such as scrap wire and metal that is recycled, on-road and off-road vehicles and trailers sold through auctions, and miscellaneous stored materials deemed obsolete such as pumps, valves, electronic parts, office equipment and more through investment recovery sales.
-In 2017, these sales totaled approximately $11 million.
+To address waste management and minimization, Entergy maintains a standard that outlines our basic philosophy and expectations.
+We reduce waste by repurposing or recycling unused or surplus material such as scrap wire and metal, by selling on-road and off-road vehicles and trailers through auctions; and by using investment recovery sales for miscellaneous stored materials deemed obsolete such as pumps, valves, electronic parts, office equipment and related items.

 We're also benefiting our customers and the environment by providing more online, self-service tools that reduce reliance on paper bills and communications.
 These transactions, which include web, text message and interactive voice response, now represent nearly 50 percent of our customers' transactions.
-In 2017, we met our target goal of approximately 765,000 customers opting for paper-free electronic billing, an option that not only meets customers' needs but also helps reduce environmental impacts.
-Electronic billing also represents more than $8 million in annual operational savings versus providing paper bills.
+In 2018, we met our target goal of approximately 870,000 customers opting for paper-free electronic billing, an option that not only meets customers' needs but also helps reduce environmental impacts.
+Electronic billing represents more than $5 million in annual operational savings versus providing paper bills.

-Fleet modernization also minimizes our impact on water.
-Cleaner, more efficient generating sources use significantly less water than legacy units.
-We are engaged with stakeholders in our local communities to find innovative new solutions related to water.
-For example, we supported Water Challenge 2017, an initiative presented by Propeller, a New Orleans-based nonprofit organization that focuses on solving New Orleans’ most pressing water issues through entrepreneurship.
+We also engage with stakeholders in our local communities to find innovative new solutions related to water.
+We support Water Challenge 2018, an initiative presented by Propeller, a New Orleans-based nonprofit organization, which is focused on solving New Orleans’ most pressing water issues through entrepreneurship.

 Related performance data: Water Withdrawn, Water Permit Exceedances.